Brenna Rabinowitz

 Prior to her clerkship, Ms. Rabinowitz was an Associate at Freshfields Bruckhaus Deringer LLP, where she focused on global white collar investigations.
 While at Freshfields, she served on Sanctuary for Families’ Pro Bono Council as Membership Committee Chair and represented several pro bono clients.
 Her efforts earned a Pro Bono Publico Award from the Legal Aid Society as part of a team representing a client on an FMLA retaliation claim.

-Ms. Rabinowitz lives with her husband and an expanding cast of pets, including backyard chickens.
+Ms. Rabinowitz lives with her husband, three children, and an expanding cast of pets, including backyard chickens.
 She enjoys hiking, gardening, and vegetarian cooking.

 Education